-- Ensure we practise safer recruitment in checking the suitability of all staff, volunteers including those employed by other agencies to work with children, in accordance with the guidance given in "Safeguarding Children and safer recruitment in Education 2007", the Education (Independent School Standards, England Regulations 2010 as amended, Keeping Children Safe in Education Statutory guidance for schools and colleges (KCSIE) (DfE,2015) and Working Together to Safeguard Children (WT) A guide to inter-agency working to safeguard and promote the welfare of children (HM Government: 2015) - Ensure we carry out all the necessary checks on the suitability of people serving on the governing body in accordance with the regulations and guidance. - Ensure that where the school ceases to use the services of any person (whether employed, contracted, a volunteer or a student) because the person was considered unsuitable to work with children a prompt and detailed report is made to the Disclosure and Barring Service (DBS). - Ensure where staff from another organisation is working with our children (class holidays/trips) we have received assurances that the appropriate child protection checks and procedures are being implemented. - Ensure that we follow the local inter agency procedures of Hounslow and the London Safeguarding Children's Board. - Ensure we are alert to the signs of abuse from both within and outside school. - Ensure that we deal appropriately with every suspicion or complaint of abuse. - Design and operate procedures, which promote this policy. - Design and operate procedures, which, as far as possible ensure that the teachers and others who are innocent are not prejudiced by false allegations. - Support children who have been abused in accordance with his/her agreed child protection plan. - Ensure that all staff, volunteers etc are alert to the medical needs of students with medical conditions. - Operate robust Health and Safety Procedures.
+- Ensure we practise safer recruitment in checking the suitability of all staff, volunteers including those employed by other agencies to work with children, in accordance with the guidance given in "Safeguarding Children and safer recruitment in Education 2012", the Education (Independent School Standards, England Regulations 2014 as amended, Keeping Children Safe in Education Statutory guidance for schools (KCSIE 2020) (DfE,2015) and Working Together to Safeguard Children 2018 (WT) A guide to interagency working to safeguard and promote the welfare of children (HM Government: 2015) - Legislation and regulation 3.1.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2020 and Working Together to

+- Safeguard Children.
+We comply with this guidance and the procedures set out by our local safeguarding children board. - Ensure we carry out all the necessary checks on the suitability of people serving on the governing body in accordance with the regulations and guidance. - Ensure that where the school ceases to use the services of any person (whether employed, contracted, a volunteer or a student) because the person was considered unsuitable to work with children a prompt and detailed report is made to the Disclosure and Barring Service (DBS). - Ensure where staff from another organisation is working with our children (class holidays/trips) we have received assurances that the appropriate child protection checks and procedures are being implemented. - Ensure that we follow the local inter agency procedures of Hounslow and the London Safeguarding Children's Board. - Ensure we are alert to the signs of abuse from both within and outside school. - Ensure that we deal appropriately with every suspicion or complaint of abuse. - Design and operate procedures, which promote this policy. - Design and operate procedures, which, as far as possible ensure that the teachers and others who are innocent are not prejudiced by false allegations. - Support children who have been abused in accordance with his/her agreed child protection plan. - Ensure that all staff, volunteers etc are alert to the medical needs of students with medical conditions. - Operate robust Health and Safety Procedures.
 Take all practicable steps to ensure that the school premises are secure as circumstances permit. - Consider and develop procedures to deal with any other safe guarding issues which may be specific to individual children in our school or local area. - Have regard to the latest guidance issued by the Secretary of State..